jaroslavmerta/jaroslavmerta/README.md

 # Web

-- So far you can see some projects I did in my starting carrier, so you can see I work mostly with Typescript, HTML, CSS, Node.js and I was focus mainly on web application development.
+- So far you can see some projects I did in my early career, so you can see I work mostly with Typescript, HTML, CSS, Node.js and I was focus mainly on web application development.

 # iOS